Daisies (Katy Perry song)

 "Daisies" is a song by American singer Katy Perry.
 It was released on May 15, 2020, by Capitol Records as the lead single from her sixth studio album, Smile (2020).
 The song was serviced to US adult contemporary and pop radio formats on May 18 and June 9, 2020, respectively.
 She co-wrote the track with Jon Bellion, Jacob Kasher Hindlin, Michael Pollack, and its producers Jordan K. Johnson and Stefan Johnson of the Monsters & Strangerz.
 It was written and recorded in 2020, and was recorded at Unsub Studios, based in Los Angeles, California.

 Upon its release, "Daisies" was positively received by music critics.
 Commercially, it reached the top ten in Scotland and the Netherlands, the top 20 in Croatia and Hungary, and the top 30 in Ireland.
-The song also received platinum certifications in Australia, Brazil, and Canada.
+The song also received multi-Platinum certification in Brazil, as well as Platinum certifications in Australia and Canada.
 It was promoted with a music video, alongside numerous remixes, including a special remix for the "Can't Cancel Pride" benefit concert, which was released alongside its own music video.